stargatedaw/stargate/docs/building_for_mac.md

 Note that you will need to install [Homebrew](https://brew.sh/) first, as it will be used to download dependencies.

-Also note that you may need to disable the Mac OS X firewall or add rules, as it may block the Stargate UI and engine from communicating over UDP sockets on localhost.
+Also note that you may need to disable the Mac OS X firewall (if enabled) or add rules, as it may block the Stargate UI and engine from communicating over UDP sockets on localhost.
 You will need the following rules:
 ```
 stargate: 31909
 stargate-engine: 31999